BEST PLACES TO VISIT IN BAVARIA IN 5-10 DAYS

 The Perfect Bavaria Itinerary for 5-10 Days

-So, here are the best places to visit in a week in Bavaria.
+So, here are the best places to visit in Bavaria – whether you stay 3 days, 5 days or even longer.

 Day 1- 2: Munich